OndrejVarga/BorderWander/README.md

 > (BorderWander is no longer in development)

-BorderWander was fully built using Flutter and Dart.
+* BorderWander was fully built using Flutter and Dart.
-Cloud services such as authentification, and users data storage are provided by Firebase.
-The holy grail of applicatin is the real-time map of all territories.
-To achieve this, we utilitize Mapbox API.
+* Integration with Firebase for authentification, and user data storage
+* The real-time map of all territories is achieved using Mapbox API.

 ## Run Locally

-Althought the application is no longer in developmen, working version is accessible at: https://borderwander.github.io/
+Although the application is no longer developing, the working version is accessible: https://borderwander.github.io/.